dev95abc/test440/README.md

 bun dev
 ```

+TODO:
+ocr + syllabus format
+authentication user just for like and saved
+likes and saved

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.